 Lord Lieutenancy

-The Lord-Lieutenant of County Durham [external link] is Her Majesty The Queen’s personal representative in the County.
-The Lord-Lieutenant is appointed by Her Majesty, and the post is non-political, unpaid and held until retirement at the age of 75.
+The Lord-Lieutenant is appointed by His Majesty, and the post is non-political, unpaid and held until retirement at the age of 75.

 The Lord-Lieutenant is responsible for the present County Durham, plus those areas within the Boundaries of Darlington Borough, Hartlepool Borough and the part of Stockton-on-Tees which is to the north of the River Tees.